Iraqi chemical weapons program

-According to Iraq, while the majority of its mustard gas was of 90–95% purity, it struggled to consistently produce nerve agents of high purity.
-The average purity of its tabun was 50–60%; production of it was abandoned in 1986 in favor of concentrating on sarin.
-The average quality of sarin and related products was in the range of 45–60%—sufficient for battlefield use in the Iran–Iraq War, but not for long-term storage.
-Efforts after the Iran–Iraq War to develop VX were relatively unsuccessful, with purity of 18–41% considered insufficient for weaponization.

-Iraq's biological warfare development pursued a similar course, but by the time Iraqis were testing biological warheads (containing anthrax and botulinum toxin) in Iraq's deserts, the war had come to an end.
+According to Iraqi government sources, while the majority of its mustard gas was of 90–95% purity, it struggled to consistently produce nerve agents of high purity.
+The average purity of its tabun was 50–60%, but production was abandoned in 1986 in favour of concentrating on sarin.
+The average quality of sarin and related products was in the range of 45–60%, which was sufficient for immediate deployment against the Iranians, but not for long-term storage.
+The development of VX after 1988 was relatively unsuccessful, with the achieved purity of 18–41% considered insufficient for weaponization.
+The highly secretive Iraqi biological weapons program, which was discovered by the United Nations Special Commission during the Iraq disarmament crisis, pursued a similar course: Iraq had deployed biological warheads (containing anthrax and botulinum toxin) to attack the Gulf War coalition at various locations, but Hussein reportedly decided against using them.
+Continued concerns over Iraqi weapons of mass destruction contributed to the 2003 invasion of Iraq, though it was later discovered that Iraq had destroyed its stockpile in the 1990s.